 Yes, we help mediators connect with some Florida Court Mediation Programs to schedule family and dependency mediation observations in various locations around the state at no cost to the mediator.
 Some of the Court Mediation Program directors and mediators teach in our courses, and often we can provide a mediation observation sign up sheet on the last day of class so that course graduates may be able to begin observing mediation sessions shortly after the course is completed.

-Yes, all My Florida Mediator mediation certification courses are offered in the Tampa, Florida.
+When not offered online, My Florida Mediator mediation certification courses are generally offered in the Tampa, Florida.
 Exact location of each course is provided prior to the course start date.

 No, the registration fee includes all required course materials.
 We also make many of our materials available online prior to the course start date, and paid course registrants are welcome to download course materials and review the reading materials before the course begins.